 Getting Technical People Involved in Customer Experience

-It seems to us that the technical people’s active involvement in discovering what customers want would help reduce both of these major causes of new product failures.
-Not too long ago, we conducted an experiment: A group of eight technical people were each assigned to do a market assessment of their primary individual concept.
+The technical people’s active involvement in discovering what customers want would help reduce both of these major causes of new product failures.
+Not too long ago, we conducted an experiment: A group of eight technical people was assigned to do a market assessment of their primary individual concept.
 They spent eight weeks (with process help) in the market space doing disciplined market analysis and concept testing.
 This included learning product specifications that would be required to transform their concept into a commercial product.
 Along the way, they learned how to translate their concept into a value proposition.

 Discovering the Value of Segmentation

-Lo and behold, they recognized different value propositions would be required for different customers (segmentation).
-The technical people then made a recommendation both to their management and to business management whether to resource for success or to drop the project.
+Lo and behold, the technical people recognized different value propositions would be required for different customers (segmentation).
+They then made a recommendation both to their management and to business management whether to resource for success or to drop the project.
 By the way, either next step was considered a successful outcome—the former because they had good projects, and the latter because they saved time and money by not working on something that would not result in a successful product.

 What are your experiences with technical and marketing professionals working together?
 Leave a comment and let us know.